 For lighting key objects, I tend to use a theatrical approach and adjust the color from each spotlight so as to pronounce the form and colors of the object, such as the statue in the interior hall which is lit from a 45-degree angle in a pale orange and a pale green for dynamism.

 Conversely in the second room the statue is lit from behind to create a more dramatic effect.
 Lights in the room are mimicking the effect of flame torches or the pale lavender spilling in from the exterior.

 As you enter and leave the interior rooms there is a slight god ray from the exterior light.
 This is actually a ‘Lightmass Portal’ blueprint which is freely available on the Unreal Engine marketplace here.

 There are three ‘Post Processing Volumes’ across the level: the exterior, the interior and the exit tunnel.
-These volumes use the ‘Colour Look Up Table (LUT)’ feature in Unreal Engine for colour correction.
-I have taken snapshots of each environment and colour corrected them using Adobe Photoshop.
-I have then created a ‘LUT’ which can be transferred back into Unreal Engine to adjust the colour in each ‘Post Processing Volume’ to match the changes in Adobe Photoshop.
+These volumes use the ‘Color Look Up Table (LUT)’ feature in Unreal Engine for color correction.
+I have taken snapshots of each environment and color corrected them using Adobe Photoshop.
+I have then created a ‘LUT’ which can be transferred back into Unreal Engine to adjust the color in each ‘Post Processing Volume’ to match the changes in Adobe Photoshop.

 ‘Sequencer’ is the feature within Unreal Engine which is used to create game cinematics, and it is what has since spawned the prolific rise of virtual production by turning Unreal Engine into an intuitive linear editing animation tool as well as the more traditional non-linear game engine.
 This game has 3 separate cinematics that operate slightly differently.